vidiff/vidiff-documentation-and-issues/README.md

 ## Bugs and new feature requests

 Please improve Vidiff by reporting bugs and requesting new features.
-To do so, [start a new issue](https://github.com/vidiff/vidiff-documentation-and-issues/issues/new) describing bug or feature need.
+To do so, [start a new issue](https://github.com/vidiff/vidiff-documentation-and-issues/issues/new) describing the bug or feature need.

 ## Contact